evroon/bracket/README.md

 ```

 This will start the backend and frontend of Bracket, as well as a postgres instance.
 You should now
 be able to view bracket at http://localhost:3000.
+You can log in with username `test@example.org`
+and password `aeGhoe1ahng2Aezai0Dei6Aih6dieHoo`.

 To insert dummy rows into the database, run:
 ```shell